iggredible/Learn-Vim/ch23_vim_runtime.md

 Now each time you open a chocodonut file type, Vim runs the scripts from `~/.vim/ftplugin/chocodonut.vim`.
 Each time you open a plaindonut file type, Vim runs the scripts from `~/.vim/ftplugin/plaindonut.vim`.

-One warning: these files are run each time a buffer's filetype is set (`set filetype=chocodonut` for example).
+One warning: these files are run each time a buffer's file type is set (`set filetype=chocodonut` for example).
 If you open 3 different chocodonut files, the scripts will be run a *total* of three times.

 ## Indent Files